tkalve/frostbite/README.md

 - Unique gamer tags and player colors
 - Health/temperature system (Celsius)
 - Respawn mechanics
-- Dockerized frontend for production
+- Dockerized client and server for production

+First version built in a couple of hours during a vibe coding session, have a look at the [agent log](agent-log.md).

 > **Disclaimer:** The Frostbite name used in this project is in no way affiliated with or endorsed by the Frostbite game engine or Electronic Arts.
 This project is an independent creation and has no association with Electronic Arts or its products.